How should hospitals prepare for the new standards?

 Last year, the Joint Commission issued a report introducing two new standards that address maternal hemorrhage complications and severe hypertension/preeclampsia.

 Starting in July 2020, the Joint Commission will require hospitals to meet 13 new “elements of performance” (EPs) related to maternal health as part of the accreditation requirements.
+(Note that the Joint Commission decided to delay implementation of the new safety standards until January 1, 2021).
 This includes new standards for using prevention, early recognition, and timely treatment to address maternal hemorrhage complications and severe hypertension/preeclampsia, two of the most common causes of pregnancy-related deaths.

 Some of the specific recommendations will require hospitals to: